South Portland, Maine: Education

 South Portland's public school system has five neighborhood elementary schools: Brown School, Dyer School, Kaler School, Skillin School and Dora L. Small Elementary School.
-The city has two middle schools, Mahoney Middle School and Memorial Middle School.
+The city has one middle school, South Portland Middle School, which has grades 5–8.
 The city has one high school, South Portland High School, which has an enrollment of about 900 students.

 South Portland has two private schools: Holy Cross School, which is a Roman Catholic K–8 school, and Greater Portland Christian School, which is a non-denominational Christian K–12 school.

 South Portland also boasts three institutions of higher learning: Kaplan University, New England Bible College, and Southern Maine Community College.

 Places of worship

 Christian churches in the area include the First Baptist Church of South Portland (Baptist), Holy Cross Church (Roman Catholic), Peoples United Methodist Church and Thornton Heights United Methodist Church (Methodist), South Portland Church of the Nazarene (Nazarene), First Congregational Church of South Portland (United Church of Christ), Christ Fellowship Church, Eastpoint Christian Church and Greater Portland Church of Christ (Christian, nondenominational).

 There is also a Buddhist Peace Center, and a Reform Judaism congregation locally.